About BSC Buddy Camp

 Jacob Cohen founded BSC Buddy Camp (formerly Jacob’s Soccer Camp) in 2013 in Horsham, PA, before expanding it to Bethesda, MD in 2016 alongside Hale.
 Growing up, he played club soccer for FC Montco and FC Delco, as well as at Wissahickon High School.
 Jacob is currently a senior at the University of Michigan Ross School of Business — following his graduation in April 2022, Jacob will be moving to New York City to work in consulting at KPMG.

-Lane is 19 years old and finishing her second year of the Savannah College of Art & Design.
-She is studying advertising and graphic design and plans to get a masters in service design.
-Currently she is a part of the SCAD Women's Soccer team and prior to college played for Bethesda Soccer Club for 11 years.
+Lane is 20 years old and finishing her second year at the Savannah College of Art and Design where she studies advertising and graphic design.
+Currently, she is a part of the SCAD Women's Soccer team and prior to college played for Bethesda Soccer Club for 11 years.